Haleem: Nutrition

 A high-calorie dish, haleem provides protein from the meat and fibre and carbohydrates from the various combinations of grains and pulses.

 Serving

 Haleem can be served with chopped mint leaves, lemon juice, coriander leaves, fried onions, chopped ginger root or green chilies.
 In some regions of Pakistan, Haleem is eaten with Naan or with any type of bread or rice.
+In some parts of Uzbekistan it is served with sugar.